ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 <hr>
 <h3>Thanks to rapidlasso!</h3>
 <p>
 In addition to all the foundational Python packages, many thanks go to the <a href="https://rapidlasso.com/">rapidlasso</a> team for the creation of <a href="https://rapidlasso.com/lastools/">LAStools</a>.
-The OpenMMS Georeferencing application utilizes the <a href="https://rapidlasso.com/lastools/las2las/">las2las</a> binaries (for Windows and for Mac/Linux) for efficiently merging multiple .LAS files together, and for assigning the point cloud's coordinate system within the file's header.
+The OpenMMS Georeferencing application utilizes the <a href="https://rapidlasso.com/lastools/las2las/">las2las</a> binaries (for Windows and for Mac/Linux) for efficiently merging multiple .LAS files together, assigning the point cloud's coordinate system within the file's header, and compressing the point clouds into the amazing .laz file format.
 </p>
 <hr>
 <h3>Getting Started with Applanix POSPac UAV GNSS-Inertial Post-Processing Software (Windows Only!)</h3>